Pledge (law)

-A pledge is a bailment that conveys possessory title to property owned by a debtor (the pledgor) to a creditor (the pledgee) to secure repayment for some debt or obligation and to the mutual benefit of both parties.
+A pledge is a bailment that conveys title to property owned by a debtor (the pledgor) to a creditor (the pledgee) to secure repayment for some debt or obligation and to the mutual benefit of both parties.
 The term is also used to denote the property which constitutes the security.
 The pledge is a type of security interest.
 Pledge is the pignus of Roman law, from which most of the modern European-based law on the subject is derived, but is generally a feature of even the most basic legal systems.
-It differs from hypothecation and from the more usual mortgage in that the pledge is in the possession of the pledgee.
-It is similar, however, in that all three can apply to personal and real property.
-A pledge of personal property is known as a pawn and that of real property is called an antichresis.
+A pledge of personal property is known as a pawn.

+Features

+The pledgee has the right of selling the pledge if the pledgor fails to make payment at the stipulated time.
+No title to a third party purchaser is guaranteed following a wrongful sale except in the case of property passing by delivery, such as money or negotiable securities.
+In all other cases, persons must show that they are a bona fide purchaser, for (good) value, without notice (BFP).
+In the case of some types of property as defined on the detailed laws of the jurisdiction, such a new possessor (BFP) must have first consulted (before purchase) revealing no other ownership and then made a public notice or registered their title in a court-recognized register before the pledgor.

+By legal system

+Civil law system

 In earlier medieval law, especially in Germanic law, two types of pledge existed, being either possessory (cf. Old English wed, Old French gage, Old High German wetti, Latin pignus depositum), i.e., delivered from the outset, or nonpossessory (cf. OE bād, OFr nam, nant, OHG pfant, L pignus oppositum), i.e., distrained on the maturity date, and the latter essentially gave rise to the legal principle of distraint.
 This distinction still remains in some systems, e.g. French gage vs. nantissement and Dutch vuistpand vs. stil pand.
 Token (symbolic) reciprocal pledges were commonly incorporated into formal ceremonies as a way of solidifying agreements and other transactions.
+A pledge of real property which allowed the use and occupation of the pledged property, in lieu of interest on the loan, used to be called an antichresis, but contemporary law of most civil law jurisdictions only allows hypothec as the sole security interest applicable to real estate and (in some cases) marine vessels (ship hypothec), while allowing only pledges (but not hypothec) of other collaterals, including corporeal movables other than marine vessels, as well as securities and intangible assets such as intellectual property rights.

+Therefore, a pledge in civil law jurisdictions typically corresponds in common law jurisdictions to any possessory or a nonpossessory lien, excluding mortgage or other lien related to property covered exclusively by a hypothec, namely real estate and (in some jurisdictions) a marine vessel (ship hypothec).